The following entities with which it shares clinicopathological features are unified by this term and should no longer be used 11,12:

 EUS may also allow for guided needle tissue samples 11.

 The most characteristic finding on MRI is a sheetlike mass between the head of the pancreas and the duodenum 4.

 - T1: hypointense to pancreatic parenchyma

 - inflammatory changes of the pancreas

 - regular tapering of the pancreatic and common bile ducts

-- widening of space between distal pancreatic and common bile ducts, and duodenal lumen at MRCP 10
+- widening of the space between the distal pancreatic and common bile ducts, and duodenal lumen at MRCP 10

 Conservative treatment options include analgesics, pancreatic rest and abstinence from alcohol.
-Symptom relief by these measures are frequently not permanent, as they are unable to stop the underlying aforementioned background pathologic changes.
+Symptom relief by these measures is frequently not permanent, as they are unable to stop the underlying background pathologic changes.

-Organ-sparing surgery with modified Whipple procedure as either pylorus-preserving pancreatoduodenectomy or Frey procedure have been demonstrated to result in good and lasting pain relief together with improvement in quality of life 14-15.
+Organ-sparing surgery with modified Whipple procedure as either pylorus-preserving pancreaticoduodenectomy or Frey procedure have been demonstrated to result in good and lasting pain relief together with improvement in quality of life 14,15.